ttornike1991/aws-bootcamp-cruddur-2023/journal/week4.md

 # Week 4 — Postgres and RDS

+## Command Examples:

 To connect to psql via the psql client cli tool remember to use the host flag to specific localhost.

-### Command Examples

 ```bash
 psql -Upostgres --host localhost